 From Frankfurt to around the World

-Since 2004, the International High-Rise Award has been awarded every two years by the city of Frankfurt am Main.
+Since 2004, the International High-Rise Award has been awarded every two years by the City of Frankfurt.
 The International High-Rise Award 2003 was initiated jointly by the City of Frankfurt with the German Architecture Museum and DekaBank.
-Since then, it has been organised and financed in partnership with the German Architecture Museum and DekaBank and was awarded for the seventh time in 2016.
+Since then, it has been organised and financed in partnership with the German Architecture Museum and DekaBank and was awarded for the eights time in 2018.